 Pure Love, pure love, love, pure love, real love; a love that gives infinitely forever; a light shattering the darkness; a void teeming with infinitely irrepressible kindness — the wellspring and the backdrop of all things.

 Pure Love at the core.
 Pure Love at the extremities.
 Pure Love all through, shining bright as day.
 Help us move well now and always!
 Help us to do well for real in this world and the deeper one.

-Desperately-born witness by Andy Watson, who dash-paces these old wooden floor beams like a twitch-nosed rat made reckless by hunger and confusion.
+Desperately-born witness by Amble Whistletown, who dash-paces these old wooden floor beams like a twitch-nosed rat made reckless by hunger and confusion.

 Copyright with Andrew Mackenzie Watson, who lives alone along the turning staircase in the old forgotten cold-stone tower by the sea.

 And yet, it was nice of them to pray not just for their own fool selves, but for everybody.

 This prayer’s now been edited some seven times.
 What does the author think?
 That if he spruces up the imagery and more precisely explains the ideas, the True Good will be more ready and able to work with him?
 Or does he think that if he improves his prayer, he’ll mold himself into a vessel more ready and able to accept the Grace that the Great God gives freely, infinitely, relentlessly even?